-- 6. The objective seeks to protect the rural character of the land unit and, as such, will ensure that the amenity value of the alluvial flats is maintained. - 7.
-The objective seeks to protect the rural character and amenity of the land unit and, as such, will ensure that the quality of the environment is maintained. - 8.
+- 6. The objective seeks to protect the expansive, open, rural character of the land unit and, as such, will ensure that the amenity value of the productive land is maintained. - 7.
+The objective seeks to protect the expansive, open, rural character of the land unit and, as such, will ensure that the quality of the environment is maintained. - 8.
 As these areas are already modified environments it is an efficient use of land to continue using these areas for productive activities rather than modifying areas with high natural character.